LidaWangPSU/GAP/README.md

 # GAP (Genetic Association with Progression) Package

-This R package provides functions for GAP (Genetic Association with Progression)..
+GAP provides methods to decompose case–control genetic effects into stage-specific components and test for genetic associations with disease progression (e.g., Healthy → ANA+ and ANA+ → SLE).

 ## Installation